Think it’s a pipe dream, putting half of your after-tax income toward investments?

 Investing in real estate costs money.
 The more money you can put aside to invest, the more you can potentially earn in returns.
 And ultimately, that’s the goal: creating financial freedom by making more money.

 So if it takes money to make money in real estate investing, how can you set aside more money for your investments?
-Here are six tips to start living on 50% of your after-tax income.
+Here are several tips to start living on 50 percent of your after-tax income.

 1. Your monthly budget must be based on four weeks’ pay, not your annual pay divided by 12.